jetbrains-academy/rustlings-course/Common Collections/Strings/Modifying a HashMap/task.md

 Mango (2) and Lichi (5) are already given in the basket.
 You are not allowed to insert any more of these fruits!

-Make yur code pass the tests!
+Make your code pass the tests!

 <div class="hint"> Use the `entry()` and  `or_insert()` methods of `HashMap` to achieve this.</div></li>